 An attorney and politician.
 He married into the Metlerkamp family of Knsyna.
 A member of the Transvaal Progressive

 Association, a leading political party, in the early 1900’s.
 In 1907 and 1910 he assisted Percy Fitzpatrick, as his election

 agent in his successful political campaigns.
 In 1910, after the formation of the Union of South Africa, he sat on the

 Provincial Council for the Transvaal.
 Prior to that he served a number of terms of office as a City Councillor.
 In 1904 he

-active in the local rugby circles serving as a Vice-President of Pretoria Harlequins Club.
-Lunnon Road in Hillcrest was
+in the local rugby circles serving as a Vice-President of Pretoria Harlequins Club.
+Lunnon Road in Hillcrest was named after

 J de V. ROOS

 Businessman.
 Came to Pretoria to work for Poynton Bros, Hardware Merchants in Church Street.
 Later he established a